 The topics for discussion will include the following: the nature of argumentation, evaluation of arguments and positions, methods of reading, types of critical thinking; special intellectual problems in the humanities, the social sciences, and the natural sciences – problems such as the relation between theory and reality, bias and subjectivity in the social sciences, the nature and justification of the humanities; questions about education, including morality in education, diverse ideals of the educated person, open admissions, reverse discrimination, academic freedom, and the unionization of the faculty.
 This course will be taught in small sections of no more than fifteen students each, so that students can receive individual attention.
 Readings will be assigned covering the above topics.
 We will proceed by class discussion supplemented by some lectures.
 There will be a number of writing assignments throughout the term.
 (J. Meiland)

 150. Freshman Seminar.
 Freshmen; sophomores with permission of instructor.
 (4).
 (HU).
-May be repeated for credit.
+May be repeated for credit under different topics.

 Section 002 – HUMANS AND LANGUAGE.
 This course will cover the nature of language, its use and its influence on humans, individually and collectively.
-We shall discuss topics such as: how many languages there are, do all languages have grammar, do they change, are some languages or some types of speech better than others and why must Canada have more than one official language.
+We shall discuss topics such as: How many languages are there?
+Do all languages have grammar?
+Do languages change: Are some languages or some types of speech better than others?
+Why must Canada have more than one official language?
+And the like.
 There is no foreign language proficiency requirement, but discussion will include not only English, but other languages, ancient and modern, on a comparative basis.
 During class discussions, students will be encouraged to draw from their own experiences in the use of language or how language has had an effect on them.
-In addition, they will be asked to do an in depth study of a topic from among those covered.
-They will write a term paper based on their readings or on data from a language they have collected.
-Thus, they will demonstrate to what extent they understand the role of language in our lives and in our communities.
-(R. Morgan)
+In addition, they will be asked to do an in-depth study of a topic from among those covered and then write a term paper based on their readings or even on data from a language, which they have collected, and thus demonstrate to what extent they understand the role of language in our lives and in our communities.
+(Morgan)